Roam the picturesque Cotswolds on this tour of beautiful villages, ancient stone circles, and stunning cathedrals.

 And this tour is your perfect lesson in the best of England.

 You examine the standing stones of Avebury, where you unearth the mysteries of Neolithic civilisation.
-You explore the rural villages of the Cotswolds, where you discover a more relaxing pace of life.
-And you visit Bath and Oxford, two places that exude Britain's rich and extravagant heritage.
+You study the rural villages of the Cotswolds, where you discover a more relaxing pace of life.
+And you learn about Bath and Oxford, two places that boast England’s rich and extravagant heritage.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Further along the road in rural Wiltshire lies Lacock, a village famous for its picturesque streets, historic buildings and significant role as a film and television location.
-The centerpiece is the Abbey in the middle of the village, a unique country house with a renowned mixture of architectural styles.
+Further along the road lies Lacock, a preserved medieval village famous for its picturesque streets, historic buildings, and role as a period film and television location.

 I really enjoyed the tour!
 Our tour guide Sarah was super friendly and sweet.
 She provide us a lot of information about the places where we visited.
 The view of Cotswolds was amazing!
 I will definitely join more tours of Rabbies again.